proeseler/Quantum-Computing/README.md

-# Quantum-Computing
+# Quantum-Computing (WIP)
-This repository will include introductions to quantum computing such as Bell State (WIP).
+This repository includes introductions to quantum computing based on simple quantum circuits.
+The "QC_Tutorial.pdf" gives example tasks which solutions can be found in the corresponding ipynb.